 In April, Governor Greg Abbott and indicted Attorney General Ken Paxton crossed the line when they outright banned abortion access in the beginning of the COVID-19 pandemic.
 It’s clear it’s more and more up to our local officials to protect the health and safety of our community as state leaders continue to fail us.
 COVID-19 has only made abortion access more difficult for Austinites, and the need for practical support continues to grow.

 Please consider filling out this form to demand City Manager Spencer Cronk, Mayor Steve Adler, and Members of City Council agree to the demand of local advocates and groups and reallocate at least $100 million from the APD to community-based groups that will keep us safe instead.

-Lastly, please consider sending an email to Austin City Council and asking them to continue funding practical support for people seeking abortions by filling out this secured form.
+Lastly, please consider sending an email to Austin City Council and asking them to continue funding practical support for people seeking abortions and easing restrictions on Texas abortion laws by filling out this secured form.